 Setting up and managing conversions in Google Ads will help you improve your PPC marketing strategy.

-However there are some additional things you can do to take your conversion tracking in Google Ads to the next level.
+However, there are some additional things you can do to take your conversion tracking in Google Ads to the next level.
 Here are four tips to get you started.

 Set up A/B testing

-A/B testing is one of the best ways to truly understand your audience.
 With A/B testing, you run two versions of an ad and give them equal splits of your traffic.

 This can help you determine which combinations of ad copy, design, and targeting lead to the highest levels of customer engagement and where you should focus your ad spend.